UX and the Importance of Web Accessibility

 Thinking of accessibility right from the beginning of a digital project will also help curb later costs, including maintenance and customer support.
 From an SEO perspective, an accessible website will also help get better rankings.
 Search engines such as Google operate much like a blind person using a screen reader.
 When scanning your pages, robots only understand text, so it’s important to plan your content architecture and headings and provide alternative text for images.

 This argument tends to be the main one for companies and design agencies who don’t want to invest time or money in order to make a website accessible.
 When looking at their data, it appears that people with disabilities don’t even visit their website.
 (Oh, the irony!
 How could they if it’s not accessible to them?)
 They are also convinced that the market is way too small to matter anyway.

-People with major impairments might be a small part of their audience, but what about senior users?
-What about users who have what are considered “minor” impairments, such as those who are hard-of-hearing or colorblind?
+People with major disabilities might be a small part of their audience, but what about senior users?
+What about users who have what are considered “minor” disabilities, such as those who are hard-of-hearing or colorblind?
 What about the average user suffering from a debilitating migraine and unable to stand bright colors or infinitely scrolling pages written in 11px type?
 Lots of users who wouldn’t be considered “traditionally” disabled may suffer from a non-accessible website.